vualidon/ColiVara/readme.md

 ## Evals:

 The ColiPali team has provided the following evals in their paper.
 We have run quick sanity checks on the API and the Embeddings Service and are getting similar results.
-We are working on own independent evals and will update this section with our results.
+We are working on our own independent evals repository and will update this section with our results and how to reproduce them.

+Updates:

+- 11/6/2024: Our ArxivQ score is 86.6 - matching state of the art results in the vidore leaderboard.

 ![ColiPali Evals](docs/colipali-evals.png)